 Kostas Tzoumas: It is, and I don’t want to say we ended up doing any kind of pivot.

 Our initial thesis there was well-received, we had to do minor tweaks.
-We also know the way that this kind of enterprise customer products or price in the market is pretty uniform.
-Most of the companies show very similar broad concepts, so there’s also that experience to copy into anything.
+We also know the way that this kind of Enterprise customer products or price in the market is pretty uniform.
+Most of the companies show very similar broad concepts, so there’s also that experience to tap into.

 So, for me, the first challenge was to achieve critical mass in the open source community.

-The next sort of journey we are going great now is to prove that Data Artisans is a business, and then after that comes scaling.
+The next sort of journey we are going on now is to prove that data Artisans is a business, and then after that comes scaling.

 Michael Schwartz: How do you distinguish your offering from the competitor’s?